moj-analytical-services/iceberg-evaluation/docs/CONTRIBUTING.md

 Warning: Remove any `default` profiles in your ~/.aws/config or ~/.aws/credentials otherwise the notebook will fail to provision a glue session.

-## Using Jupyter extension for VSCode
+## Jupyter extension for VS Code

-[Jupyter extension for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) provides Jupyter notebook support, allowing you to make use of Visual Studio's features such Intellisense.
+[Jupyter extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) provides Jupyter notebook support, allowing you to make use of Visual Studio's features such Intellisense.
 For more features and benefits of using the extension please refer to this [link](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 In order to be able to use the PySpark kernel, you might need to update the kernel specs following [these instructions](https://stackoverflow.com/questions/73994337/cannot-find-pyspark-kernel-aws-glue-interactive-sessions-with-vscode).